Explore computer vision

 Submit prompts that include the other images, such as

 - If you want to explore further, you can upload your own images and enter appropriate prompts.
-The combination of a small language model (or simple keyword search in Wikipedia) and a limited computer vision model means that the quality of the responses may be highly variable compared to a true multimodal large language model!
+The combination of a small language model and a limited computer vision model means that the quality of the responses may be highly variable compared to a true multimodal large language model!

 Summary